ADHD and Productivity: Organizing Tips to Stay On Track

 This can include turning off notifications on your phone, finding a quiet workspace, and minimizing the amount of clutter in your environment.
 Most phones today now have specific modes you can create to filter out notification types and can be time set to help with this as well.

-5. Use Visual Aids as Reminders to stay focused
+5. Use Visual Aids and Visual Cues as Reminders to stay focused

 Remember the point about using goals to stay motivated above?
 Another way to represent that is through visual aids.
-This can include using a whiteboard or even sticky notes to create a visual representation of your projects and tasks.
+This can include using a whiteboard or even sticky notes to represent your projects and tasks visually.

 Visual aids can help you see the big picture and keep track of your progress.
 They can also be used alongside project management systems to support task prioritization and setting reminders.

-It’s important to take regular breaks whether you’re feeling overwhelmed or burnt out.
-This can include taking a short walk, doing some stretching, or simply taking a few deep breaths.
+It’’s important to take regular breaks whether you’’re feeling overwhelmed or burnt out.
+This can include taking a short walk, stretching, or taking a few deep breaths.
+Taking regular breaks can be super helpful in maintaining productivity.

-It’s important to not wait until you’re burned out to take that break.
-If you tend to hyper focus, you may need to find the balance between hyper focusing, getting things done and staying fresh and capable with breaks.
+It’s important not to wait until you’re burned out to take that break.
+If you tend to hyper-focus, you may need to balance hyper-focusing, getting things done, and staying fresh and capable with breaks.

 7. Seek Additional Support & Accountability